 Looney Tunes & Other Reality-Challenged Eyes

-After hallucinating a conversation with Bogie, this Thorazine-sucking Spokane cabbie and former mental patient decides to set himself up as a P.I.
+After hallucinating a conversation with Humphrey Bogart, this Thorazine-sucking Spokane cabbie and former mental patient decides to set himself up as a P.I.
+As one does.

 A Scottish looney tune who escapes from the cracker factory to foil the plots of an assortment of imaginary villians.
-He thinks he is Bogie.
+He thinks he’s Bogie.
+A lot of that going around.

 Poor George.
 All he wants is to be Mike Hammer.
 He’s already got the fedora, now if only he had the brains, the guts and the ability to focus.